imrulhasan273/Data-Analyst/Advanced Postgres.md

 ![](img/7.png)

-- Current and Last champion :: using partition
+- Current and Last champion :: using partition - One Column

 ```sql
 WITH discus_gold AS (